nmshd/documentation/_includes/scenarios/integrate/share-own-attribute-to-peer.md

 {% include copy-notice description="Save the `id` of the Request so that you can refer to it in the next step." %}

-All details on how to send a Request via a Message and how to receive it in general can be found in the [Requests over Messages]({% link _docs_integrate/requests-over-messages.md %}) guide.
+All details on how to send and receive a Request via a Message in general can be found in the [Requests over Messages]({% link _docs_integrate/requests-over-messages.md %}) guide.

 ## Accept the Request and get the Attributes